vinipachecov/learn-flutter-and-dart/README.md

 ## Layout Builder

 Layout builder helps us to give access to device constraints inside a component based on the device screen size.

+## Trees in Flutter

+in Flutter there are 3 Trees that we must know: Widget Tree, Element Tree, Render Tree.

+### Widget Tree
+Is the current tree with all widgets currently rendered.

+### Element Tree
+Replica of the Widget Tree but with the state of widgets.

+### Render Tree
+What is actually been seen in the App.